airbnb/chronon/quickstart/README.md

 ### Getting Started

-To build the containers run `docker-compose up` in the repo root.
+To build the containers run `docker-compose up` in the repo root and let it run in a terminal window (when you kill this process all the data generated should get cleaned and containers will stop).

-To get started iterating with chronon run `docker-compose exec bash main` to enter a shell environment with all the requirements set up.
+To get started iterating with chronon in a new terminal window run `docker-compose exec bash main` to enter a shell environment with all the requirements set up.
+If you want to automatically run all steps there's a run.sh script.

 ### Step 1: Run your first backfill